rems-project/cn-tutorial/docs/getting-started/tutorials/first-taste.md

 should come later, IMO.
 Namely, it should be introduced as a tool to use to increase test coverage and/or deal with situations where the random testing is not doing a good enough job of finding bugs.") }}

+{{ later("AZ: Modified the text above to highlight the 2 different approaches.
+          Need to address BCP's above comments about increasing test coverage.") }}

 1. First, instead of requiring the developer to manually construct a suite of interesting test _inputs_, CN automatically generates a large number of random test inputs.